 - Mild Temperature

-Also, if you notice any blood in your diarrhea or you are experiencing a high fever and significant abdominal pain, it can indicate more serious illness and you should consult a medical professional immediately.
+Also, if you notice any blood in your diarrhea or you are experiencing a high fever and significant abdominal pain, it can indicate a more serious illness and you should consult a medical professional immediately.

 How To Get Rid Of Bali Belly